-The Maine Coon has now become one of the most popular cat breeds in the world and is enjoying increasing popularity in the United Kingdom, too.
-This is probably thanks to its authenticity, robustness and excellent character.
+The Maine Coon has become one of the most popular cat breeds in the world.
+This is probably due to its majestic appearance, robust nature and great character.

 © DenisNata / stock.adobe.com

 Maine Coons are very large cats and have a muscular body.

 Origins of the Maine Coon

 The Maine Coon comes from Maine/USA, as the name suggests.
 In fact, they are most likely to be related to the large Norwegian Forest Cat and the Siberian Cat.
 There are many legends about its heritage, including wild claims that it is a mix between a cat and a raccoon.
 Being skilled hunters, it’s likely their ancestors were used on immigrant ships on their way to America to eliminate rats and mice.
 This breed was then completely forgotten, before becoming popular again in the 1950s and making regular appearances at breed shows.

 Did you know that the Maine Coon is known as America’s first show cat?
 The inhabitants of Maine are extremely proud of their unusual cats.
 They were convinced that these were the smartest, fastest, strongest and, therefore, the best of all cat breeds.
 As far back as the 18thcentury they began comparing their Maine Coon cats with other breeds at rural folk festivals.